dell-asm/dell-dell_powerconnect/docs/firmware_upgrade.md

 # Access Mechanism
 # --------------------------------------------------------------------------

-The Dell PowerConnect switch module uses Network Device functionality of Puppet to interact with the PowerConnect switch.
+The Dell PowerConnect switch module uses the Network Device functionality of Puppet to interact with the PowerConnect switch.

 # --------------------------------------------------------------------------
 #  Supported Functionality